Best Digital Banks in Malaysia comparison 2025

 Hong Leong offers a Foreign Currency Savings Account.
 It is suited for Malaysians working overseas, business travelers, parents of students studying abroad and those that travel often.
 With the Savings account, you have the ability to hold money in 10 different currencies and get preferential foreign exchange rates.

-But that still means the exchange rate is set by Hong Leong itself.
-When you do want to make a transaction, you will be hit with a fee of RM 10.00, and there is a fee of RM 30.00 twice a year.
+When you make a transaction, there’s a fee of RM 10.00, and there is a fee of RM 30.00 twice a year.
 On top of that, you are required to hold a minimum balance of the currency equivalent of USD 1,000.
-If you are looking for a basic foreign currency savings account, this may do the trick, but it can feel limiting and expensive. ³

 Ready to read more?
 Get a full HLB multi-currency account review here.